isaac0804/SLAM_dummy/README.md

 - [x]  Try implement feature detection (Shi-Tomasi)
 - [x]  Try implement feature detection (ORB)
 - [x]  Feature matching
+- [x]  Fundamental Matrix
+- [x]  Essential Matrix

 ## To Do
+- [ ]  Get Rotation and Translation information
 - [ ]  Pangolin Library
 - [ ]  3d mapping

+## My thoughts in my head right now

+### Some concepts (possibly wrong)
+- **Extrinsic Matrix** transform 3d points in world's coordinate system into 3d points in camera's coordinate system.
+- **Intrinsic Matrix** transform 3d points in camera's coordinate system into 2d pixel coordinates.
+- **Fundamental Matrix** (From Wikipedia) is a relationship between any two images of the same scene that constrains where the projection of points from the scene can occur in both images.
+  - Given the projection of a scene point into one of the images the corresponding point in the other image is constrained to a line, helping the search, and **allowing for the detection of wrong correspondences.** (This what we did, filter out wrong matches, and somehow get the focal length, then replace FM with Essential Matrix, brilliant move beyond my understanding!)

+### The flow (might be wrong)
+1. Feature extraction (Shi-Tomasi and ORB for extract and BFMatcher to match)
+2. Get Fundamental Matrix
+3. Get focal length => get Intrinsic Matrix
+4. Get Essential Matrix
+5. Extract rotation and translation information from Essential Matrix